Jo Beth Jimerson, Ph.D.

 Fort Worth, TX 76129

-Dr. Jo Beth Jimerson came to TCU in 2011 as an Assistant Professor of Educational Leadership.
+Dr. Jo Beth Jimerson came to TCU in 2011.
 She studies issues related to leadership, school improvement, and educational data use.
 She also works with aspiring principals and superintendents through the Educational Leadership programs.
 Her current research involves issues related to teacher supervision and instructional leadership, and the ways in which teachers involve students in the tracking and analysis of personal learning data.
 Prior to her appointment at TCU, Dr. Jimerson worked for 13 years in Texas public schools.
 She served as a middle school language arts teacher at Smithson Valley & Spring Branch Middle Schools, as an assistant principal at Smithson Valley High School, and as a principal at Bill Brown Elementary and Spring Branch Middle Schools (all in Comal ISD near New Braunfels, Texas).
 She has four terriers, all of whom are amazingly gifted, and lives in nearby Arlington, Texas.

 Ph.D., Educational Leadership